 What is radon?

-Radon is the naturally occurring radioactive gas that forms when you breakdown uranium.
-It is present in water, soil, rocks and is responsible for most lung cancer deaths in the US.
+Radon is the naturally occurring radioactive gas that forms when you break down uranium.
+It is present in water, soil, rocks and is responsible for most lung cancer deaths in Canada.
 One cannot see or smell radon; hence there is a high risk of exposure with increasing concentration.
 The only way to know whether you have radon in the home is to hire a contractor who has a complete testing kit with a Saskatoon radon mitigation system.

 How does radon get into the home?